salimandre/face-recognition-in-one-minute/README.md

 ## Limits

-* Viola does capture well change of pose therefore to detect a face we need it to be mostly frontal
+* Viola does not capture well change of pose therefore to detect a face we need it to be mostly frontal

 * we do not use a pre-trained segmentation tool to extract faces from background in bounding boxes.